STRIDE: Post-Training LLMs to Reason and Refine Bio-Sequences via Edit Trajectories: Related Work

 \subsection{Reasoning-Oriented Post-Training}

 Modern post-training typically couples supervised fine-tuning (SFT) on high-quality demonstrations with preference optimization to align models with human judgments.
 For complex tasks, reasoning-oriented supervision \citep{wei2022chain,chung2024scaling} can improve multi-step deduction by training models to produce intermediate reasoning traces.
-InstructGPT \citep{ouyang2022training} established that SFT followed by reinforcement learning from human feedback (RLHF) can substantially improve human-rated quality, and subsequent work simplified preference optimization via Direct Preference Optimization (DPO) \citep{rafailov2023direct}.
-For reasoning-centric tasks, Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} has emerged as an efficient alternative to PPO-style RLHF without a learned critic.
+InstructGPT \citep{ouyang2022training} established that SFT followed by reinforcement learning from human feedback (RLHF) can substantially improve human-rated quality.
+For reasoning-centric tasks, Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath,guo2025deepseek} has emerged as an efficient alternative to PPO-style RLHF without a learned critic.
 Recent variants further improve stability and efficiency, including Group Sequence Policy Optimization (GSPO) \citep{zheng2025group} and Clipped Importance Sampling Policy Optimization (CISPO) \citep{chen2025minimax}, which highlight different stability--plasticity trade-offs when optimizing long sequences.